AgainPsychoX/YellowToyCar/README.md

 + How does JSMN JSON handle escaping characters?
 Some strings like SSID/PSK might be invalid...
 + How do we nicely pass understandable error, i.e. from parsing config to response? https://github.com/TartanLlama/expected 👀
 + Does STA mode groups packets before delivering?
++ Fix `esp32-camera` `fb_size` when using JPEG to allow smallest 96x96 to work.
+Having minimum of 2048 seems to work, using more for good measure seems advised. [(issue on github)](https://github.com/espressif/esp32-camera/issues/436)
++ [Investigate rare bad JPEG issues](https://github.com/espressif/esp32-camera/issues/162) (missing 0xD9 and junk data).
 + Explore hidden features of the camera, see https://github.com/espressif/esp32-camera/issues/203
 + Isn't `COM8_AGC_EN` in the camera registers definitions off by 1?
 + Camera parameters are better described in [old CircuitPython bindings docs for the esp32_camera library](https://web.archive.org/web/20221006004020/https://docs.circuitpython.org/en/latest/shared-bindings/esp32_camera/index.html) (or [newer link](https://docs.circuitpython.org/en/8.2.x/shared-bindings/espcamera/index.html), <small>probably they renamed the library wrapper</small>)